 - Pray for direction, discernment, and enlightenment from the Holy Spirit.
 If you’re not doing this already when reading the Bible in general, I suggest that you start doing this now.

-- If you’re taking notes on a particular passage while listening to a sermon, make sure you that the pastor or teacher with whom you’re following along with is firmly rooted in Biblical Christianity.
+- If you’re taking notes on a particular passage while listening to a sermon, make sure that the pastor or teacher is firmly rooted in Biblical Christianity.

 - Don’t just write or highlight something on a whim.
 Prayerfully consider what you do mark up as being only things that are Spirit-led and highly important.